hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 <figure><img src="../../.gitbook/assets/.predictive-analytics/connecting postgres.png" alt=""><figcaption><p>Inputing your Hydra credentials</p></figcaption></figure>

-5. After establishing the connection, you will be able to view the imported salary table within Deepnote.
+5. After establishing the connection, you can view the imported salary table within Deepnote.
 Using the SELECT statement, you can run SQL queries on the salary table, enabling you to retrieve and analyze specific data from the table.

 ```sql